How to Adopt

 - You can check out our available cats & dogs here on the website, but visiting the shelter is the best way to see if any of our awesome animals are right for you.
 A visit is also a good time to talk to one of our staff members about what kind of pet you’re looking for.

-- FOR CATS: Because of limited space in our cat rooms, visits to the shelter will be BY APPOINTMENT ONLY.
+- FOR CATS: Because of limited space in our cat rooms, visits to the shelter may be BY APPOINTMENT ONLY.
 Please fill out our adoption questionnaire (link below), then follow-up by emailing us at info@animaladoption.com

-- When you visit the shelter, please bring all of the members of your household.
+- Once we contact you with your approval, you can visit the shelter, please bring all of the members of your household.
 If you have a dog or dogs, bring them, as well.
 This will allow us to complete our process in a timely manner.
-If you don't bring your family and/or dog(s), you can walk through the kennel and view the dogs, but we won't be able to bring anyone out for you.
+If you do not have an application in or bring your family and/or dog(s) with an approved app, you can walk through the kennel and view the dogs, but we won't be able to bring anyone out for you.

 - If you indicate that you own your home, the staff will use readily available public records to confirm ownership.

-- Part of our adoption agreement includes taking your new family member to the vet within 14 days of your adoption for a check-up, and…
+- Part of our adoption agreement includes taking your new family member to the vet within 14 days of your adoption for a check-up, and….

 If your pet is lost or you’ve found a pet and you need more information on the next steps, read through in information below.